 Why Tax Book?

-I was a tax counsel at the Department of Justice for several years and represented the Canada Revenue Agency on several matters.
-During my tenure working at the Department of Justice, I dealt with many self-represented litigants who were unaware of their rights or the steps involved in tax litigation.
-Tax Book is an attempt at reaching out to as many people as possible and present you with an overview of the process so you can put things in perspective.
+While working at the Department of Justice, I dealt with many self-represented taxpayers who were unaware of their rights or the steps involved in tax litigation.
+Tax Book is an attempt at reaching out to as many people as possible and present you with an overview of the process so that you can at least put things in perspective.

 *** Do not rely solely on Tax Book.
 Always go back to the relevant provisions of the Income Tax Act & Regulations, the rules of procedure and the case law.
 If you need help, reach out to a tax lawyer (preferably a tax litigator).